Reasons to love Godalming

 Opposite the Pepperpot in the High Street, a narrow entrance leads into this lovely little museum of all things Godalming.
 First thing to look at is right above your head as you enter – the old town clock, which used to adorn the Pepperpot is now hanging here.
 For such a compact area the clever layout means there is loads of info at your fingertips.
 With galleries of arts and crafts, local history, living landscapes and more, you can browse for hours!
 There is also a café and a delightful little quiet garden area.

-You’ll need a good lunch or evening dinner after exploring all this lot so here’s one that comes recommended by those who know...
+You’ll need a good lunch or evening dinner after exploring all this lot so here’s a Asian fusion restaurant that comes recommended by those who know...

 1, Angel Court, Godalming.
 GU7 1DT: 01483 808569 / cafemila.co.uk